FezVrasta/bootstrap-material-design/docs/4.0/material-design/forms.md

         Any help text
       </td>
       <td>
-        {% markdown %}Mark any help text next to an input with `.bmd-help` to gain behaviors such as showing upon focus.{% endmarkdown %}
+        Mark any help text next to an input with `.bmd-help` to gain behaviors such as showing upon focus.
       </td>
     </tr>
   </tbody>